A digital service is an automated service that is of significance to its owning organization. It may be delivered via the Internet or private network.

-Typically it has a well-defined interface for requesting actions and data.
+Typically, a digital service has a well-defined interface for requesting actions and data.
 This interface may include one, or a combination of the following:

 - A user interface, such as a browser, application (eg Mobile App), or specialized device that allows a person to interact with the service.